Auto Node Feature

 - Auto node logs are written directly to

-logs/auto_site.log - Validator logs continue to go through the RSpec formatters (controlled by
+logs/auto_site.log - Validator logs continue through the validator log stream controlled by

-This means the auto node’s logs bypass the RSpec formatter system entirely and are written to the configured file regardless of any --out flags used.
+This means the auto node’s logs are written to the configured file independently from sus output.

 Log Configuration Options